neorning97/Master-s-thesis/chrom3d/README.md

 - Hi-C contact matrices at 50 kb resolution (`*_merged.mcool`)
 - Domain annotations (`*.domains.50000.bed.gz`)

+In practice, the three conditions were run sequentially rather than in a single batch, with the samplesheet edited to contain one row at a time to manage HPC resource allocation.
+The combined samplesheet committed here produces equivalent results.

 ## Output

 The pipeline produces 10 `.cmm` model files per condition.
 The exact